jbcoe/iso-cpp-breaking-UB/draft.md

 #### Performance
-The primary complaint against defining overflow for signed integers was lost optimizaton opportunities and the subsequent expected performance degredation.
+The primary complaint against defining overflow for signed integers was lost optimisation opportunities and the subsequent expected performance degradation.
-Modern compilers take advantage of the currently undefined behaviour on signed integer overflow for a variety of optimizations.
+Modern compilers take advantage of the currently undefined behaviour on signed integer overflow for a variety of optimisations.

-Possibly the most crucial of the currently permissed optimizations is loop analysis.
+Possibly the most crucial of the currently permitted optimisations is loop analysis.
 Even considering a simple inconspicuous seeming `for` loop such as the following is affected: